fhiso/legacy-format/dates.md

 the previous *calendar day*.
 If the second event is the person's death, this could theoretically result in a living person participating in an event the *calendar day* after their death.

+{.ednote}  Does this definition need loosening?
+Not all cultures consider the day to be begin at midnight.
+The Hebrew calendar defined in {§hebrew}, for example, is normally used with *calendar days* beginning at sunset.
+The Islamic and Bahá'í *calendars* do similarly.
+The definition of a *calendar day* is currently taken from [ISO 8691], but should it be loosened to allow such definitions?

 A **date** is a way of identifying a particular *calendar day*.